AntonyThomasCGI/aoc_2022/README.md

-Trying to solve with cpp this year.
-Probably sorry for ugly cpp code :^)
+trying to solve with cpp this year. probably sorry for ugly cpp code lol :^)